Sina-karimi81/Data-Structures-Algorithms/README.md

 * they are mostly used in situations were a resource must be shared and used among many consumers and consumers should use the resource one by one
 * this makes tools such as Kafka , sophisticated queues
 * most used implementations of Queues in java are ArrayDeque , LinkedList (yes they can be used is queues too) and PriorityQueue
-* there is catch with PriorityQueues: they don't follow FIFO instead they sort the data within them is ASC or DESC order depending on what the user needs and their priority (it is implied that the data type assigned should be Comparable)
+* there is catch with PriorityQueues: they don't follow FIFO instead they sort the data within them is ASC or DESC order depending on what the user needs and their priority (it is implied that the data type assigned should be Comparable)<br />
 ![image](https://github.com/Sina-karimi81/Data-Structures-Algorithms/assets/83176938/1301932d-11ae-4f0c-bd07-1f8078c9bd0e)<br />
 * as a side note it is worth mentioning that PriorityQueues that are implemented using an array have enqueue of O(n) becasue of the shifting that occurres upon reaching array limit and the queue that i implemented usinn a stack in this section also had O(n) for both the enqueue beacuse data had to be transfered from one stack to the other to be in correct order